ibm-cloud-docs/codeengine/project.md

 ### Working with a project with the CLI
 {: #target-project-cli}

-To work with a project with the CLI, you must target the project.
-Use the [`project target`](/docs/codeengine?topic=codeengine-kn-cli#cli-project-target) command to target the project that you want to work with.
+To work with a project with the CLI, you must select, or target the project.
+Use the [`project select`](/docs/codeengine?topic=codeengine-kn-cli#cli-project-select) command to target the project that you want to work with.

 ```
-ibmcloud ce project target --name PROJECT_NAME
+ibmcloud ce project select --name PROJECT_NAME
 ```
 {: pre}

 **Example output**

 ```
-Now targeting environment 'myproject'.
+Selecting project 'myproject'...
 ```
 {: screen}

-From the context of the targeted project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [job definitions](/docs/codeengine?topic=codeengine-kn-job-deploy).
+From the context of the selected project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-kn-job-deploy).

 ## Delete a project
 {: #delete-project}